Trindaz/angularjs-proxy-schema/README.md

   - "Integration" with AngularJS resources is implemented by extending Resource to make model objects
   - The pattern can be easily updated to use Proxy at somepoint soon when ES6 is better supported
   - `Object.observe()` relies on a fairly recent versin of Chrome, so this solution may have limited utility
   - `console.warn` is used when type rules are violated.
-This could hook nicely into the build process so that violations during testiing fail.
+This could hook nicely into the build process so that violations during testing fail.

 Here is the example schema from this app:
 ```javascript